 What’s your plan for feeding your family when life is hectic?
 Instead of waiting until your life is unmanageable, plan ahead so you can get healthy food on the table when you need it most!

-Meal planning is the best way to control what you eat, but it may not be a practical solution when a crazy, busy week pops up.
-Running around, from one thing to the next, gives you almost no time to put meals on the table, let alone healthy ones.
+Meal planning is the best way to control what you eat.
+It may not be a practical solution when a crazy, busy week pops up, though.
+Five or more days of business makes it difficult to put meals on the table, let alone healthy ones.